Best Asia-Pacific ETFs

 Understanding Expense Ratios: The Fee That Eats Your Returns

-The expense ratio is the single most important number on an ETF factsheet.
-Here's what it is, why it matters, and what 'cheap' actually means.
+The expense ratio is the most important number on an ETF factsheet.
+What it is, and why a fraction of a percent costs you six figures over decades.

 5 min read